wise-old-man/wiseoldman-discord-bot/docs/docs/how-to-setup.md

 sidebar_position: 1
 ---

-# Configuration
+# How to setup

 :::caution
 Are you having issues with the bot? is it not responding or not sending notifications?
 Check out the [Troubleshooting](/troubleshooting) page.
 :::

+## Installing the bot

+First, you need to invite the bot to your server, you can find the invite button [here](https://bot.wiseoldman.net).

 ## As a server admin

 **Configuring the group**

-You can and should configure the selected `group` for the Discord server.
+You can (and should) configure the selected `group` for the Discord server.
 This is the group that will be used for all commands and notifications.

 You can do this with the [`/config group` command](/commands#config-group).